-GRX RD-RX812 from Shimano was designed so that even when the road terrain becomes extremely challenging, riders can depend on their shifting system.
+GRX RD-RX812 from Shimano is designed so that even when the road terrain becomes extremely challenging, riders can depend on their shifting system.
 Shifting is likely to be more accurate, smooth, and quiet.
 Thanks to this hype, we decided to test the 1x oriented RX812 on our 42t rear cassette.

 We were looking forward to the crisp shift that is common on all Shimano derailleurs, and we were not disappointed.
 There was also the RD+ technology to look forward to.
 Chain slap was restricted to a bare minimum while we were able to engage the clutch precisely.
 The chain was able to stay on the ring throughout our test, so there was hardly any chain drop too.
 When we turned off the clutch, the experience was similar to other road non-clutches from Shimano.
-RX812 levers are sub brakes so that we could take up varying hand positions during the technical part of our rides.
-However, we had to mount them close to the stem – which made our stance narrower while we could use a maximum of two finders for gear shifting.
-Obviously, this did not affect the performance, and we were quite pleased by this rear derailleur.
+RX812 levers are sub brake so that we could take up varying hand positions during the technical part of our rides.
+However, we had to mount them close to the stem – which made our stance narrower while we could use maximum two fingers for gear shifting.
+Obviously this did not affect the performance, and we were quite pleased by this rear derailleur.
 The wider gear range is appreciable on gravel rides.

 2. Rival Type 1: Designed for optimal chain movement; Roller clutch 3.0; no chain slap or ghost shifting | Overall Best Choice